ItsFuntum/Juxtaposition-Enhancer/README.md

 ## Features
 Currently it allows you to:
-* Create posts
+* Create posts (Tip: Click on a community to post!)
 * Reply to posts
-* Delete posts
+* Delete your own posts
-* View who yeah'd a post (only works on posts you made)
+* View who yeah'd a post (only works on your own posts)